YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * main.yaml file updated

 ## Version 5.7.1
- * Updated Arkhane Asylum Publishing logo and links (Shop Access, Scenario: Gallery of Souls)
+ * Updated Arkhane Asylum Publishing logo and links (Shop Access, Scenario: La Galerie des Âmes)

 ## Version 5.7.0
  * Corrected the translation of the 'Actions' compendium, in particular for the 'Influencer autrui' action, which was incomplete